microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

  - esbuild@0.21.5
+ - esbuild@0.23.0

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 MIT License